osteele/imu-tools/README.md

   an MQTT broker that is relaying data in the format provided by the tools in this directory.

+It is also designed to work with <https://github.com/osteele/Arduino-BLE-IMU>, which publishes sensor data via BLE instead of MQTT.

 ## Installation

 1. Clone this repo.